marcglasberg/HibernateInspectionsPlugin/README.md

 * <a href="http://stackoverflow.com/questions/6608222/does-a-final-method-prevent-hibernate-from-creating-a-proxy-for-such-an-entity">
   Stackoverflow question</a>

-# Inspection: Final method of a persisted class uses direct field access
+# Final method of a persisted class uses direct field access

 This inspection reports when a final method of a persisted class (persisted with Hibernate or similar, annotated with `@Entity`, `@MappedSuperclass`, or `@Embeddable`) uses direct field access.